-After a break in 2020, the Big Beach Clean initiative is back and Clean Coasts are calling people in county Clare to register to receive clean-up kits and join the world biggest clean-up.
+The Big Beach Clean initiative is back, and Clean Coasts, supported by Cully and Sully, are calling people all across Clare to register to receive clean-up kits and join the world biggest clean-up.

-As sea lovers and sustainability supporters, Cully and Sully are joining Clean Coasts again and are very excited to be supporting the Big Beach Clean by providing volunteers with clean up kits.
-Cully and Sully will also be hosting flagship events which will be announced in August.
+As sea lovers and sustainability supporters, Cully and Sully are joining Clean Coasts again and are very excited to be supporting the Big Beach Clean.

 To register visit the Clean Coasts website at www.cleancoasts.org